GLOBAL MARKETS-China gains hoist Asian stocks to two-year peak | Business

 The People's Bank of China has scrapped a requirement for banks to hold a reserve of yuan forward contracts, removing a guard against depreciation.
 Traders said that suggested authorities were discomfited by recent gains in the currency.
 However the lack of an aggressively weaker setting of the onshore trading band cooled some of those concerns and the yuan pared losses a little.

-The euro edged 0.1% lower to $1.1816 and the yen was broadly steady at 105.55 per dollar.
+The euro edged 0.1% lower to $1.1819 and the yen firmed to 105.48 per dollar.
 The kiwi dipped 0.1% with the softer yuan to sit at $0.6661.
 In commodity markets, oil prices were back under pressure after the resolution of an oilworkers strike in Norway and the resumption of production after a storm in the Gulf of Mexico.

-Brent crude futures slipped 0.9% to $42.48 a barrel and U.S. crude futures were down about 0.8% at $40.26.
-Gold held steep Friday gains at $1,927 an ounce as investors stuck with bets that U.S. stimulus would eventually arrive and drive inflation to the benefit of bullion.
+Brent crude futures slipped 1% to $42.41 a barrel and U.S. crude futures fell by the same margin to $40.17.
+Gold held steep Friday gains at $1,929 an ounce as investors stuck with bets that U.S. stimulus would eventually arrive and drive inflation to the benefit of bullion.

 The U.S. bond market is closed on Monday for Columbus Day.